ditabase/dit-cli/docs/whats-the-point.md

 * Intersection: Two pieces of data have some information that is effectively the same.
 How are a book and a tax return document related?
 The book has an author, and tax returns are for a specific person.
 They intersect at "person".

 * Queryable: Searching for something would yield the correct data in a format that could be used.
 I need to be able to check if the author of the book and the owner of the tax return are actually the same person.
 Spreadsheets are queryable, PDFs are not.
+Note that these interactions must be automated.
+Even if a human could easily discern the correct answer, or activate a script that could, it must happen without a human ever knowing the script was even necessary.

 * Congruent: Two pieces of data for which all intersections are queryable.